ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage-area.md

 # Secure Storage Area
 ---
-There are two secure storage areas you may find helpful.
-There is an internal 128 Kbyte region of flash that can be used for non-volatile storage of data.
+There are two secure storage areas you may find useful.
+There is an internal 128 KByte region of flash that can be used for non-volatile storage of data.
 If you lock your device, this region is also great for storing sensitive information like security certificates and serial numbers.

-There is also an internal 64 Kbyte one time programmable (OTP) region of memory that is organized into 32 byte blocks.
+There is also an internal 64 KByte one time programmable (OTP) region of memory that is organized into 32 byte blocks.
 Once you write to one of these blocks, it can never be changed or erased.

-## 128 Kbyte Secure Storage Area
+## 128 KByte Secure Storage Area
 > [!Tip]
-> The 128 Kbyte secure storage area is only erased when a device erase is performed by executing the `E` command in [**bootloader**](../bootloader.md) mode.
+> The 128 KByte secure storage area is only erased when a device erase is performed by executing the `E` command in [**bootloader**](../bootloader.md) mode.

 > [!Tip]
 > Needed NuGets: GHIElectronics.TinyCLR.Core, GHIElectronics.TinyCLR.Devices.Storage, GHIElectronics.TinyCLR.Native